 • Informed: Anyone who should be informed about project progress

 Similar to the CARS model, the RASCI model takes a similar approach to RACI but adds space for supportive roles.
-For some projects, it’s important that someone is waiting in the wings, ready to jump in and support a responsible team member when they’re required.

 Best for: Standard projects that require additional internal or external support